Arnabds/equity-vs-commodity/README.md

 <h4>Vector Auto-Regression (VAR)</h4>

 If X Granger-causes Y, then we can use X to predict Y. From the Granger Causality test, we found that `'CADUSD=X'`, `'GM'`, `'JCI'`, `'TM'`, `'TRYUSD=X'`, `'^IXIC'`  Granger-cause `'F'`, therefore including information of these companies will improve prediction.
 We implemented the Vector AutoRegressive on training set to determine `lag order` for each company.
-The `lag order` refers to number of past days that are included in the model.
+The `lag order` refers to the number of past days that are included in the model.

 The table was obtained across 10-fold cross-validation, where `n` is forecast length. `n = 5` is the prediction for one week of trading. `CADUSD=X` had small `lag order` while `JCI` required more past observations compared to the rests.